 The declared carry-in represents product regulated under the order during a preceding marketing year but not shipped during that year.
-This inventory must be accounted for when estimating the quantity of product to make available to adequately supply the inshell trade demand by 80 percent and dividing the result by the estimate of the total available supply subject to regulation (2,478 tons × 80 percent/33,603 tons = 5.8983 percent).
+This inventory must be accounted for when estimating the quantity of product to make available to adequately supply the market.

+After establishing estimates for total available hazelnut supply and domestic inshell trade demand, the Board used those estimates to compute and announce preliminary free and restricted percentages of 5.8983 percent and 94.1017 percent, respectively.
+The Board computed the preliminary free percentage by multiplying the adjusted inshell trade demand by 80 percent and dividing the result by the estimate of the total available supply subject to regulation (2,478 tons x 80 percent/ 33,603 tons = 5.8983 percent).
 The preliminary free percentage initially released 1,982 tons of hazelnuts from the 2007-2008 supply for domestic inshell use.
 The Board authorized the preliminary restricted percentage (31,621 tons) to be exported or shelled for the domestic kernel markets.